DrMicrobit/ollama-cli/README.md

 echo "Why is the sky blue?
 Write an article without headlines" | ollama-cli
 ```

 Note: ollama-cli uses *llama3.1:8b-instruct-q8_0* as default model, which I found to be a good compromise between speed, memory usage, accuracy, and text generation time.
-In case you want to use oder models, set them like so in the command line:
+In case you want to use other models, set them like so in the command line:

 ```sh
 echo "Why is the sky blue?
 Write an article without headlines" | ollama-cli --model="llama3.2"